harsh-doshii/harsh-doshii.github.io/content/posts/133_post.md

 +++
 title = "133.
-From being a "Liver" to fighting for one" date = 2026-07-01
+From being a 'Liver' to fighting for one" date = 2026-07-01
 +++